speedfl/mongo-replica-set-production/README.md

 You will need to have ssh access to use ansible.

+Ensure that sudo is installed on all host and that user is in sudoer list (in `/etc/sudoers`)

 ### Access key

 To not reuse the default mongodb keyfile you can run: